 Administration for Children and Families developed the OLDC system to allow tribes to submit their OCSE-75 reports electronically through the HHS Website.
 The web address for accessing the online system is: https://home.grantsolutions.gov/home/.
 For GrantSolutions access, complete the Grantee User Account form found on the

 GrantSolutions website.
-If you have any questions about the OCSE-75, contact the Division of Performance and Statistical Analysis at DPSAsupport@acf.hhs.gov.
+If you have any questions about the OCSE-75, contact the Division of Federal Systems at DPSAsupport@acf.hhs.gov.

 4. Public Reporting

-THE PAPERWORK REDUCTION ACT OF 1995
+PAPERWORK REDUCTION ACT OF 1995 (Pub.
+L. 104-13) STATEMENT OF PUBLIC BURDEN:

-The public reporting burden for this collection of information is estimated to average about 60 hours per response, including the time for reviewing instructions, gathering and compiling the data needed, and reviewing the collection of information.
+The purpose of this information collection is to report annual statistical information for tribal child support programs.
+Public reporting burden for this collection of information is estimated to average 40 hours per grantee, including the time for reviewing instructions, gathering and maintaining the data needed, and reviewing the collection of information.
+This is a mandatory collection of information per 45 CFR 309.170(b).

-An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.
+An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information subject to the requirements of the Paperwork Reduction Act of 1995, unless it displays a currently valid OMB control number.

-Send comments regarding this burden estimate or any other aspect of this request for information, including suggestions for reducing this burden, to Reports Clearance Officer, Administration for Children and Families, Department of Health and Human Services, 330 C Street SW, Washington, DC 20201.
+If you have any comments on this collection of information, please contact Reports Clearance Officer, Administration for Children and Families, Department of Health and Human Services, 330 C Street SW, Washington, DC 20201.

 5. Narrative Reports